brechtbilliet/brechtbilliet.github.io/_posts/2022-09-067-breaking-out-of-the-comfort-zone.md

 Apparently a customer told my boss there was a bug in my code, and he told him he was going to talk to me, so it wouldn't happen again.
 When he told me my work sucked, and he couldn't even tell me why I decided that was not a company I wanted to work for and I quit my job on the spot.

-This was one of my first encounters of **Breaking out of the comfort zone**.
+This was one of my first encounters with **Breaking out of the comfort zone**.
 I felt like crap, and I had no idea what I needed to do, but for some reason this brought me luck.
 It felt good and bad at the same time.
 I needed to find a job because I needed to pay my rent so there was a level of motivation I didn't knew before.
 By luck, I met interesting people that convinced me to do consultancy, and a few months later I was a .NET consultant working for a Belgian railways company.
 Yes...
-I had to learn day and night to get to know the technology, but it gave me a certain drive and working day and night actually gave me more energy then it cost me.
+I had to learn day and night to get to know the technology, but it gave me a certain drive and working day and night actually gave me more energy than it cost me.

-2 years later there was a small voice telling me it was better to fail trying then to rust up, so I decided to become self-employed.
+2 years later there was a small voice telling me it was better to fail trying then to get rusty, so I decided to become self-employed.
 Since then every move I made in my career made me feel very uncomfortable in the beginning, but then turned out to pay off every time!
 I'm not going to go into every time I broke out of my comfort zone, I'm writing my book for that.
 But this article is to wake people up.
 Getting out of your comfort zone, will open up doors you wouldn't expect to. **The more you get out of your comfort zone, the luckier you'll get**.